DevExpress/devextreme-documentation/concepts/05 Widgets/Drawer/Getting Started with Navigation Drawer/15 Implement Navigation.md

 1. **Define the [itemRender](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemRender) function**

     Specify the elements that the function should render and wrap them in a <a href="https://reactrouter.com/web/api/Link" target="_blank">`Link`</a>.
-In the code below, the `renderItem` function renders an icon and a text.
+In the code below, the `renderItem` function renders an icon and text.

 1. **Enable item selection**